Post-Trade Cutout Drywall Repair Services in Richmond, BC

 What Are Post-Trade Cutouts?

 Post-trade cutouts are openings made in your drywall after construction is complete.
-These cuts occur when contractors need access to install or repair systems within your walls.
+These cuts occur when contractors need access to replace or repair systems within your walls.

 Common post-trade cutout types include: